ELECTRONIC MAGAZINE OF WRITING Copyright

 N.

-SAOMAI, WORDBRIDGE, PREMIER ISSUE, SPRING 2002: “Wordbridge is a magazine of literature
+SAOMAI, WORDBRIDGE, PREMIER ISSUE, SPRING 2002: “Wordbridge is a magazine For the past two years I've had the

 opportunity to introduce to the online reader some English translations of fiction